nuno101/transcendence/Weekly_Meetings.md

 Attended by Anouk, Jan, Julia, Robert

 Robert:
-* [ ] Implement basic notification system/endpoints to inform user about new events
+* [x] Implement basic notification system/endpoints to inform user about new events
+* [ ] Make use of notification system, e.g. for the creation of a friend request, etc
-* [ ] Add notification endpoints for frontend
+* [x] Add notification endpoints for frontend
 * [ ] Add websocket event for notification creation
-* [ ] Change game model so that it doesn't need a relationship with a tournament anym
+* [x] Change game model so that it doesn't need a relationship with a tournament
+* [ ] Extend/Improve functionality of automatic http api documentation generation

 Julia:
 * working on FriendsView.vue